 Marketers and developers can use HubSpot to build websites that are geared toward the customer experience.
 With HubSpot, you can create content, optimise it for your side, and gain valuable performance insight all in one place.

 Consumers don’t just enjoy marketing personalisations—they actually expect it!
 In fact, 83 percent of shoppers would exchange some data for a more personalised shopping experience.

-What this tells us?
-Personalisation isn’t a marketing luxury, it’s an absolutely necessity—one that’s readily available in HubSpot.
+Personalisation isn’t a marketing luxury, it’s an absolute necessity—one that’s readily available in HubSpot.